libktx/ktx/scene2d/README.md

 ### Guide

 `ktx-scene2d` provides a number of factory and extension methods that slightly modify the original `Scene2D` API, allowing you to use Kotlin type-safe builder DSL.
-Methods were designed to match the original API as closely as possible: all methods' names match lower camel case names of widget classes and contain similar parameters to widgets' constructors.
+Methods were designed to match the original API as closely as possible.

-For example, `label` is the name of `com.badlogic.gdx.scenes.scene2d.ui.Label` factory methods, which consume `CharSequence` (text of the label) and optional `Skin` and `LabelStyle` name.
-If you are familiar with `Scene2D`, `ktx-scene2d` should feel natural.
+All `ktx-scene2d` DSL methods that create Scene2D widgets match names of their classes converted to lower camel case, and contain similar parameters to widgets constructors.
+For example, you can use `label` method to construct a `com.badlogic.gdx.scenes.scene2d.ui.Label`, passing a `CharSequence` (text of the label) and optional `Skin` and `LabelStyle` name as parameters.
+If you are familiar with `Scene2D` API, `ktx-scene2d` should feel natural.

 To access the Scene2D DSL, you should use `scene2d` object: